 Research has been done to see if baking soda works to prevent and eradicate powdery mildew (Erysiphales), blackspot (Diplocarpon rosae) and a few others.

 I’ve tried it myself and it worked well on roses.

 A solution of 1-5 tablespoons of baking soda per gallon of water is generally recommended.
 Start lower though, as 5 tablespoons can hurt the leaves in some cases.

-Efficacy is apparently improved by adding an equal amount of dish soap or insecticidal soap, or an equal part of horticultural oil.
+Efficacy is apparently improved by adding an equal amount of natural liquid soap or insecticidal soap, or an equal part of horticultural oil.

 In this case, the main benefit seems to be that they help the baking soda solution stick to the leaves.
 I actually used molasses because it provides other benefits than just stickiness, whereas the soap is not friendly to the beneficial microorganisms on the leaves.

 So using baking soda may help with certain diseases, but the problem with focusing on moving from chemical pesticides to organic pesticides is that we’re not working with the root cause of the pest problem and fixing that instead.